pyOpenSci/lessons/clean-modular-code/clean-code-present.md

 You are now familiar with 3 strategies for writing better, cleaner code.
 You will apply these principles to example code in the [first activity](clean-code-activity-1).

 Remember that this is not a test!
-Rather, it's a chance to think about how you write code and how others may receive it!
+It's a chance to think about how you write code and how others may receive it!

-+++ {"editable": true, "slideshow": {"slide_type": ""}}
++++ {"editable": true, "slideshow": {"slide_type": "slide"}}

 ## Part 2: Refactor your code
-The 3 things to focus on:
+Three strategies:

 * **Document**
 * **Modularize**